Brinyte E18 Pheme Review: 1200 Lumen EDC Flashlight with Magnetic Tail & IP68

 The belt clip is quite long and can be turned almost anywhere.
 You can turn it so that it covers the power button â but you can still operate the power button with the belt clip itself!
 This means you only feel the clip when you want to operate the button, and it also functions as a kind of key lock, making accidental activation less likely.

-- No optical lock signal: When unlocked, the lamp flashes twice again.
+For me, this lock is not really the best solution.
+Two reasons: (1) 5âclick instead of 4: The usual 4âclick lock doesn't work.
+You need 5 clicks â exhausting when your hands are frozen.
+(2) No optical lock signal: When unlocked, the lamp flashes twice again.
 If you need light quickly (turbo or strobe), you have to wait for the flashing â about 2 seconds.
 Also, there's no indication that the lamp is locked.
 It happened to me twice that I thought the battery was dead because a single click did nothing, and my usual 4âclick didn't unlock it.

 Improvement suggestion: lock with 4 clicks, light signal when pressing the button in lock mode, and when unlocking go directly into memory mode without flashing.